-What Exactly Is Cross Addiction Therapy?
+What is Cross Addictions Therapy?

 Addiction is the compulsive use of a substance or practice despite the risk of harm, issues for oneself, and unfavorable outcomes.
 Think of gambling addiction, for instance.
 You may have an addiction if you keep gambling to the point where you are unable to pay your bills, lose your automobile, or sabotage your relationships.
 Despite the repercussions, you feel compelled to keep playing the game of chance.
 Or, if you have a sex addiction, you can continue to look for different sexual partners or watch pornographic media despite the potential negative effects it might have on your relationships.
 Because of your addictive tendencies, you could find it difficult to establish or sustain meaningful relationships.
 Another effect of continuing to engage in behaviors that may not be consistent with your morals or ideals is harm to your self-esteem.
 Even if you desire to stop, your addiction prevents you from doing so on your own.
-If you find yourself in these circumstances, reach out to a Florida licensed mental health counselor.
+If you find yourself in these circumstances, reach out to a Florida-licensed mental health counselor.

 What Causes Cross Addiction?